palokangas/article-parse/README.md

 # article-parse
 Scientific article parsing project.
-Nothing to see yet.
+This is very much work-in-progress.
+The module is currently able to detect scientific article references and parse them into more structured form.